clamstew/jods/docs/docs/design-iterations/workflow.md

 - Make sure you have no uncommitted changes: `git status`
 - Try with the force flag: `pnpm docs:design-iterations:apply --iteration=X --target="section" --force`
 - Check if the iteration exists in the expected directory

+### Styling inconsistencies

+- You're using a different styling approach than the component
+- Analyze the imports and className patterns, then follow them
+- Check for existing CSS/module files before creating new ones

 ## 📚 Related Guides